turingschool-examples/task_manager_rails/README.md

 The way that we have set up this form, including the `@task.title` and `@task.description` as field values, will autofill our form with the current task information, so that a user can update one or both fields and maintain any unchanged information.

 Additionally, you'll notice that there's a hidden field with a value of PATCH.
-Normally, HTML forms only allow GET or POST requests (see more information [here])(http://www.w3schools.com/tags/att_form_method.asp).
+So far in our Routes, we have used GET requests to retrieve data and POST requests to create data.
+Now we are going to use a PATCH request to update data.
+Normally, HTML forms only allow GET or POST requests (see more information [here](http://www.w3schools.com/tags/att_form_method.asp)).

-We're going to want this form to access a route in our controller (that we'll create momentarily) using PATCH to be consistent with conventions about the HTTP verb that is used when updating a resource (take a quick look at [this](https://www.restapitutorial.com/lessons/httpmethods.html) table if this is new information).

 HTML won't allow us to use method='patch' in our form tag, but passing it as a hidden value gives our app the information it needs to route the request correctly.

+Why do we want this to be a PATCH request?
+In a word, convention.
+Take a quick look at [this](https://www.restapitutorial.com/lessons/httpmethods.html)

 ### Updating a Task Resource